AlexanderLindholt/Inxpect/README.md

 # 🎮 Using it in a game.
 Install [Packet+](https://github.com/AlexanderLindholt/PacketPlus) if not already installed.

+Now ensure that your packet definitions module is tagged `Packets`, so that Inxpect can find it. <br>
-Ensure this `GetAPIMap` packet in your packet definitions module:
+Then put this `GetAPIMap` packet in your packet definitions module:
 ```
 local Packet = require(script.Packet)